|Home > Help >Membership & account>Rules & policies>Replica, counterfeit items, and unauthorized copies policy|

 Here are some examples of items that can and can't be listed on eBay (note that this isn't an exhaustive list):

 It's illegal to sell bootlegs, counterfeits, fakes, or unauthorized or pirated copies of any product.
 In order to comply with the law, we don't allow these items to be offered on eBay.
-This policy also helps protect buyers from getting counterfeit or unauthorized goods, and helps protect people from copyright or trademark infringement.
+This policy also helps protect buyers from getting counterfeit or unauthorized goods, and helps protect rights holders from copyright or trademark infringement.